Phytosterol: Cholesterol lowering

 The ability of phytosterols to reduce cholesterol levels was first demonstrated in humans in 1953.
 From 1954 to 1982, phytosterols were subsequently marketed as a pharmaceutical under the name Cytellin as a treatment for elevated cholesterol.

 Unlike the statins, where cholesterol lowering has been proven to reduce risk of cardiovascular diseases (CVD) and overall mortality under well-defined circumstances, the evidence has been inconsistent for phytosterol-enriched foods or supplements to lower risk of CVD, with two reviews indicating no or marginal effect, and another review showing evidence for use of dietary phytosterols to attain a cholesterol-lowering effect.

-Coadministration of statins with phytosterol-enriched foods increases the cholesterol-lowering effect of phytosterols, again without any proof of clinical benefit and with anecdotal evidence of potential adverse effects.
+Coadministration of statins with phytosterol-enriched foods increases the cholesterol-lowering effect of phytosterols, again without any proof of clinical benefit and with anecdotal evidence of potential adverse effects (though statins also have adverse effects such as myopathy and digestive problems).
 Statins work by reducing cholesterol synthesis via inhibition of the rate-limiting HMG-CoA reductase enzyme.
 Phytosterols reduce cholesterol levels by competing with cholesterol absorption in the gut via one or several possible mechanisms, an effect that complements statins.
 Phytosterols further reduce cholesterol levels by about 9% to 17% in statin users.
 The type or dose of statin does not appear to affect the cholesterol-lowering efficacy of phytosterols.

 Because of their cholesterol reducing properties, some manufacturers are using sterols or stanols as a food additive.